dstreev/hms-mirror/Writerside/topics/hms-mirror-features.md

     - doas will have a lot to do with the permissions requirements.
     - The 'hive' service account on the RIGHT cluster will need elevated privileges to the LEFT storage LAYER (HDFS).
 For example: If the hive service accounts on each cluster DO NOT share the same identity, like `hive`, then the RIGHT hive identity MUST also have privileged access to the LEFT clusters HDFS layer.
 - Partitioned tables must have data that is 'discoverable' via `MSCK`.
   NOTE: The METADATA activity and REDUCER restrictions to the number of BUCKETs can dramatically affect this.- The number of partitions in the source ACID tables must be below the `partitionLimit` (default 500).
-This strategy may not be successful when the partition count is above this, and we won't even attempt the conversion.
+This strategy may not be successful when the partition count is above this, and we won't even attempt the conversionResult.
 Check YARN for the progress of jobs with a large number of partitions/buckets.
 Progress many appear stalled from 'hms-mirror'.
 - ACID table migration to Hive 1/2 is NOT supported due to the lack of support for "INSERT OVERWRITE" on transactional tables.
 Hive 1/2 to Hive 3 IS support and the target of this implementation.
 Hive 3 to Hive 3 is also supported.

 ### Replace ACID `-r` or `--replace`